The medical school personal statement has a strict character limit, and knowing exactly how much space you have is the first step to using it well.

 AMCAS Personal Statement Length

-An AMCAS personal statement has a 5300 character maximum, which is only about 1.5 pages of single-spaced 12-point Times New Roman font.
+An AMCAS personal statement has a maximum of 5,300 characters, which is about 1.5 pages of single-spaced, 12-point Times New Roman font, or 750–850 words.

 AACOMAS Personal Statement Length